How To Understand Your Texas Insurance Coverage

 Dealing with Insurance?
 Here’s What You Need to Know

-Statistically, people who even meet with a lawyer regarding their claims recover significantly more than people who do not, and people who actually hire an attorney recover three to four times as much!
+- People who hire an attorney recover 3-4 times more than people who don’t, statistics show.
+People who even meet with a lawyer regarding their claims recover significantly more than people who do not.

-After a car wreck, you do need to notify your insurance company promptly; otherwise, they may deny your claim.
-Beyond that, though, you are not required to answer their questions.
-If you hear from another driver’s insurance company, you don’t need to speak to them – and you shouldn’t.
+- You don’t need to speak to another driver’s insurance company if they contact you.
+And you shouldn’t.
 Anything you say to them can be used to reduce or deny your claim.
 Instead, tell the insurance company to direct their questions to your attorney.

-Finally, remember that you are allowed to negotiate for more money.
-We’ve spoken with too many people, who accepted an insurance company’s offer, only to find out that the actual cost of the wreck was much higher.
+- You are allowed to negotiate for more money.
+We’ve spoken with too many people who accepted an insurance company’s offer, only to find out that the actual cost of the wreck was much higher.
 Unfortunately, once you’ve accepted a settlement, there’s very little we can do.
 That’s why it’s so important to speak with an experienced attorney before accepting an insurance company’s offer.
-That initial offer is usually a “low-ball” settlement.
-We can review your case.
-And we can demand the money you deserve for your car accident.

 You deserve Chad Jones on your side!
 Contact us today